What are the factors affecting pet insurance premiums?

 Pet owners receiving renewal notices are often puzzled and annoyed by how much their pet insurance premiums have increased, again.

-We get lots of reviews from pet owners despairing at their premium increases, like Wendy, who left a review in Jan 2019:
+We get lots of reviews from pet owners despairing at their premium increases, like Charlotte, who left this review in September 2021:

-We all understand that insurance is a business and insurers might increase our premiums if we claim, but there must be other factors that cause increases, or Wendy’s circumstances just don’t add up!
+We all understand that insurance is a business and insurers might increase our premiums if we claim, but there must be other factors that cause increases, so what are they?

 Why do premiums increase each year whether or not you’ve made a pet insurance claim?